How the COVID-19 crisis has prompted a revolution in scientific publishing

 In this world, we might have an off-the-shelf service that translates a public scientific paper for a general audience.
 We could have a community of scientists to help ensure that gene-variant names in another study aren’t misspelled.
 There could be new technology that would help analyze the connection between results, methods, data, and resources.
 And, for sure, there would be more novel collaborations that bring important breakthroughs to the forefront when they’re needed most.
 These “overlay services” built on top of preprints to deliver value to scientists are what made other examples of online collaboration and peer production successful.

 At the Chan Zuckerberg Initiative, we’ve been thinking about these possibilities, and about how preprints might pave the way for a more democratic and rigorous model of science.
-That’s why we support preprint servers bioRxiv and medRxiv, and organizations like ASAPbio that promote the uptake of preprints.
+That’s why we support preprint servers bioRxiv and medRxiv, and organizations such as ASAPbio that promote the uptake of preprints.
 It’s why we’re one of a growing number of science organizations that makes funding contingent on whether or not our grantees share their results on preprint servers.
 And it’s why we’re working with a number of partners, and on the lookout for more, to determine what the future of preprints might look like.

 We believe that the recent popularity of preprints is just the beginning.
 And that, with continued work, it’ll point us to a better model of open science: one that fuels greater collaboration, accelerates scientific progress, and allows us all—scientist or not—to have the full force of scientific research at our fingertips.